ryokbys/nap/doc/usage.rst

 .. image:: ./figs/pmd.png

-``pmd`` must be executed in the directory where these files exist.
-After running ``pmd`` , there appear some output files and directories.
+After running ``pmd`` , some output files appear in the same directory.

 ----------